nloughl/Joint-Replacement-Registry-Synthetic-Dataset-/README.md

 # Joint-Replacement-Registry-Faux-Dataset-
-Create a fake dataset imitating joint replacement registry data to prepare and test analyses.
+Create fake datasets of 100 imaginary patients imitating those of joint replacement registry data to prepare and test analyses.